-- Strychnine causes muscle spasm and respiratory failure.
+- Strychnine causes muscle spasms and respiratory failure.

-Look for and treat and secondary complications such as rhabdomyolysis, aspiration pneumonitis, or delirium.
+Look for and treat secondary complications such as rhabdomyolysis, aspiration pneumonitis, or delirium.

 Elimination of poisons

-If you make a mistake with activated charcoal is it not easily rectifiable so be cautious in when to use it.
-The dose is 1g/kg and you can mix it with ice cream or coca cola to encourage palatability.
+If you make a mistake with activated charcoal, it is not easily rectifiable, so be cautious about when to use it.
+The dose is 1g/kg, and you can mix it with ice cream or cola to encourage palatability.

 This has been used to induce emesis but is not recommended any more.
 Don’t do it!

 This is not very pleasant and is rarely performed.
-You could consider it if the ingested substance is slow- or extended-release, and isn’t bound to charcoal.
-However, you need the patient to present and be treated before symptom onset, and you should be confident that the ingestion is likely to end up with significant toxicity in spite of use of any antidotes or supportive care.
+You could consider it if the ingested substance is slow- or extended-release and isn’t bound to charcoal.
+However, you need the patient to present and be treated before symptom onset.
+You should be confident that the ingestion is likely to end up with significant toxicity in spite of the use of any antidotes or supportive care.

 This is rarely needed.

-Alkalinisation of the urine in salicylate poisoning, or haemodialysis promotes ionisation of highly acidic drugs so stop its reabsorption across tubules and increased renal excretion.
-This can be considered with salicylates (although if severe you will need to do urgent haemodialysis rather than alkalinisation), or phenobarbitone.
+Alkalinisation of the urine in salicylate poisoning, or haemodialysis, promotes the ionisation of highly acidic drugs to stop its reabsorption across tubules and increase renal excretion.
+This can be considered with salicylates (although if severe, you will need to do urgent haemodialysis rather than alkalinisation) or phenobarbitone.
 The dose is 1-2 mmol/kg NaHCO3 stat and then you can infuse further doses over the next 1-2 hours.
 You are aiming for a urinary pH>7.5.